nasim-dev0459/Eggplant-Disease-Detector/README.md

 ### Interests

 * Artificial Intelligence
+* Machine Learning
 * Deep Learning
 * Mobile App Development
 * Computer Vision
-* Smart Agriculture
+* Smart Agriculture Systems
-* Machine Learning

 ---

 # ⭐ Support

 If you found this project useful, please give it a ⭐ on GitHub.
-Your support motivates future AI and research projects 🚀
+Your support inspires future AI and research projects 🚀